tigergraph/ecosys/tutorials/README.md

 [Go back to top](#top)

+---
 # Load Data

-You can choose one of the following methods.
+Now that you have a graph schema, you can load data using one of the following methods.

-- Load sample data from our publicly accessible s3 bucket
+- Load sample data from our publicly accessible s3 bucket:

-  Copy [load.gsql](./script/load.gsql) to your container.
+  Copy [01_load.gsql](./gsql/01_load.gsql) to your container.
   Next, run the following in your container's bash command line.
   ```
      gsql load.gsql
   ```
-  or in GSQL Shell editor, copy the content of [load.gsql](./script/load.gsql), and paste it into the GSQL shell editor to run.
+  or in GSQL editor of TigerGraph Savanna, copy the content of [01_load.gsql](./gsql/01_load.gsql), and paste it into the GSQL editor to run.

 - Load from local file in your container
   - Copy the following data files to your container.